Relationship as Resource:

 Embracing 2S/LGBTQ+ joy.

-We're thrilled to invite members of our 2S/LGBTQ+ community to join a new, free Partner-Integrated Yoga Therapy Group, launching in June 2025 in Vancouver, with the option to participate in research!
+We're thrilled to invite members of our 2S/LGBTQ+ community to participate in a Partner-Integrated Yoga Therapy Group and research study!

 This initiative is born out of a desire to address mental health disparities within our community and to harness the strength of our collective support to give and receive mutual aid during challenging times.
 This group will focus on yoga and embodiment practices done in pairs to nurture social connection, joy, and well-being.